groupoid/anders/intro/canonicity/REAMDE.md

-In summary, the failure of syntactic canonicity in the given example arises due to the complexity introduced by path types, homotopy composition, and the recursive definition via W. To reformulate it for canonicity, consider reducing the reliance on path-dependent constructions and focusing on explicit normal forms and simpler recursive definitions.
+In summary, the failure of syntactic canonicity in the given example arises due to the complexity introduced by path types, homotopy composition, and the recursive definition via `W`.
+To reformulate it for canonicity, consider reducing the reliance on path-dependent constructions and focusing on explicit normal forms and simpler recursive definitions.
 Alternatively, you could introduce simplification mechanisms for the terms involving